TZEDEK: PURSUING JUSTICE

 TBA Brotherhood Tzedek: Pursuing Justice Events

 The Brotherhood participates in a number of social justice activities, particularly related to our current focus on Domestic Violence causes.
 They have run cooking projects for The Second Step; held a corn hole tournament to benefit White Ribbon Campaign, a global movement of men and boys working to end male violence against women and girls; and their annual Retreat typically is focused on a social justice issue.
-Please contact Bruce Blakely or Jeremy Goldfarb to get involved.
+Please contact Jeremy Goldfarb or Jeff Tarmy to get involved.

 BAYGL’s Social Action Theme